 Instructions

-- Add chicken thigh to a large bowl, along with 2 teaspoons cornflour/cornstarch, 1 tablespoon Soy Sauce, and 1 tablespoon Shaoxing wine.
+- Velveting the chicken: Add chicken thigh to a large bowl, along with 2 teaspoons cornflour, 1 tablespoon light soy sauce, and 1 tablespoon shaoxing wine.
 Mix through until the chicken is coated.
-Set Aside.
+Set aside.

-- Return wok to heat, adding remaining half of the vegetable oil.
-Add onions, and capsicum and stir through for 1 minute.
+- Cook Vegetables: Return wok to heat, adding remaining half of the vegetable oil.
+Add 1 small brown onion cut into 3cm chunks, 2 cups capsicums cut into 3cm chunks and stir through for 1 minute.

 Notes